Deploy Innoactive Spatial via MDM

 Install Innoactive Spatial as a managed app

-visionOS only delivers managed configuration to apps installed by your MDM as managed apps.
+visionOS only delivers Managed App Configuration to apps installed by your MDM as managed apps.
 Copies installed from the App Store by individual users won't pick up the configuration.
 Your standard MDM app-deployment flow handles this automatically — just make sure end users don't install Innoactive Spatial themselves from the App Store outside of your MDM workflow.

 Bundle IDs to allow in your MDM